frasersdev/manager-server/README.md

 #Manager Server on Ubuntu 16.04

-An update to the instructions provided by manager.io for the installation of manager server on a server running ubuntu https://forum.manager.io/t/installing-server-edition-on-ubuntu-14-04-or-newer/5709
+An update to the instructions provided by manager.io for the [installation of manager server on ubuntu](https://forum.manager.io/t/installing-server-edition-on-ubuntu-14-04-or-newer/5709)
-The updates are:
+The changes are:
 - Use mono from the standard Ubuntu repos instead of importing Debian's.
-- Run the process under a non-privileged (restricted) user account instead of root
+- Run the process under a restricted user account instead of root
-- Binaries installed into /usr/local/share/manager-server, (/usr/local is the conventional place for items from non-repo sources)
+- Binaries installed into /usr/local/share/manager-server
 - Application Data in /var/lib/manager-server
 - Log to /var/log
 - Configure manager-server to restart automatically in the unlikely event that it fails.